Experiential Learning Requirement

 - Community Engagement Certificate

 - Own and/or operate a business

 - Previous or current full-time employment

 - Full-time service in the military

-Beginning in fall 2019, required documents should be submitted through the ELR organization available within your Blackboard profile.
+Required documents should be submitted through the ELR organization available within your Blackboard profile.
 Visit the ELR guidelines sheet to learn more about the specific requirements for the activities you plan to pursue.